Introduction and Background

 • Added list data to λ functions: List Processing

-• Lisp is the ancestor of modern dynamically-typed languages: Python, JavaScript, etc.
+• Lisp is the ancestor of all modern dynamically-typed languages: Python, JavaScript, etc.

 • Typed functional languages, 70’s & 80’s: Milner’s ML and its descendents Haskell and OCaml